lwz7512/portfolio/source/_posts/The-right-way-to-run-react-native-audio-example-successfully.md

 ### Snippets

-firt to init a new RN project by:
+first to init a new RN project by:

 ```
 $ react-native init AudioExample